metabrainz/musicbrainz-vm/VM-USAGE.md

 The search service is running on port 8080 if you want to connect to it directly.

+To connect to the MusicBrainz VM from another host by going to `http://example:5000`, first set web server name (it must be resolved by every client that connects to it):

+     $ vagrant ssh -- bin/set-web-server-name example

 ## Replication / Live Data Feed